↑

 First, remember that there is no such thing as a perfect family.

-And although there isn’t a perfect way to care for parents, there are some strategies that can make it easier and help to keep everyone happy with one another.
+However, although there isn’t a perfect way to care for parents, some strategies can make it easier and help keep everyone happy with one another.

-1. How To Care for Aging Parents as Siblings – Communication is Key
+How To Care for Aging Parents as Siblings – Communication

-We’ve already identified that working with your siblings can confound the process and increase steps of providing care to your parents.
+We’ve already identified that working with your siblings can confound the process and increase the steps involved in providing care to your parents.

-The initial strategy is to bring everyone together to focus on the parent’s current situation, with the intent to prioritize the needs and then work through the list of priorities.
+The initial step of this strategy is to bring everyone together to focus on the parent’s current situation, prioritize the needs, and then work through the list of priorities.
 When possible, have a family meeting.
-It works best with your parents and siblings together.

-Encourage your parents to share their vision of a best-case scenario, and then proceed to more severe needs.
+Encourage your parents to share their vision of a best-case scenario and proceed to more severe needs.
 Strive to openly discuss their desires and the best options to meet them.

 Unfortunately, most people do not have discussions about these topics until caregiving needs are required.

-If this is your situation, the key is to have all of the family together (this works best in person, but using video or phone are okay if necessary) so everyone hears the same things, knows what to expect, knows what they are supposed to do, and what the other siblings are supposed to do.
+If this is your situation, it can be helpful to have all of the family together (this works best in person, but using video or phone is okay if necessary) to ensure everyone:

 How to Relieve the ‘Facilitator’ Burden